KhronosGroup/ANARI-SDK/cts/features.md

 ```

 ## Verification of known object properties

 The CTS is able to check if output object properties are correct.
-This is done by loading the test scenes and verifying if the properties match the excepted values from the JSON file.
+This is done by loading the test scenes and verifying whether the properties match the excepted values from the JSON files.

 ### Python API

 The Python API is used by the user to invoke the check.
 The function signature looks like this: